Why Is My Air Conditioner Spitting Water?

 Air filters play a critical role in maintaining the efficiency of an air conditioning system.
 Although the air filter, by nature, restricts airflow to filter out particles and contaminants from the air you breathe, maintaining proper air flow is crucial to a properly functioning AC system.

 If the air filter in your HVAC system is dirty or clogged, it can restrict airflow and cause the evaporator coil to freeze over.
-When the coil thaws out, you will see your AC is spitting water.
+When the coil thaws out, your AC will start spitting water.
 Regular cleaning or replacing your residential HVAC air filter can help prevent this from happening.

 Frozen Evaporator Coil